veelenga/veelenga.github.io/_posts/2026-05-16-scripting-crystal-with-lua.markdown

 {% endhighlight %}

 `Function#call` does exactly what the animation showed: push the function, push the arguments, ask Lua to call, read the result off the top.

-## But wait — why not just write `sum` in Crystal?

-Calling a two-line `sum` function through three pushes and a `pcall` is obviously overkill.
-Nobody embeds Lua to add numbers.
-The point is what becomes possible once the bridge exists:

-- **Configuration that's actually programmable.** Some things are too dynamic for YAML.
-A trading rule, an alert condition, a routing decision — these are tiny programs.
-Shipping them as Lua means they can change without recompiling the Crystal binary or even restarting the process.
-- **User-supplied logic.** Game scripting is the classic example.
-Designers write NPC behavior, quest logic, and UI rules in Lua while the engine itself stays in a fast compiled language.
-Same pattern in Neovim plugins, WoW addons, and Redis server-side scripts.
-- **Hot reload without redeploys.** Lua chunks can be loaded, replaced, and reloaded at runtime.
-A long-running Crystal service can pick up new logic without restarting.
-- **Safer extension points.** Lua is small enough to sandbox.
-A script can compute and decide, but it doesn't get to open arbitrary files or shell out unless the host explicitly hands it those abilities.
-- **A friendlier scripting layer for non-programmers.** Lua is much smaller than Crystal — a few operators, a handful of types, no compile step.
-People who'd be lost in a systems language can get useful work done in Lua in an afternoon.

-The Crystal side keeps doing what Crystal is good at: fast, typed, compiled code.
-The Lua side does what Lua is good at: small, soft, changeable scripts.
-The stack is the bridge between them.

 ## Wrap-up